Isam-tfares/Cryptomonnaie_data_pipeline/README.md

-**This repository demonstrates a data engineering pipeline using Spark Structured Streaming.
-It retrieves random names from an API, sends the data to Kafka topics via Airflow, and processes it with Spark Structured Streaming before storing it in Cassandra.**
+**This repository demonstrates a data engineering pipeline for managing cryptocurrency data.
+It retrieves real-time crypto data from an API, sends the data to Kafka topics via Airflow, processes it with Spark Structured Streaming, and stores it in a Cassandra database.**

 # System Architecture